Roderick Allison

-Roderick "Rod" Allison was the Acting Deputy Administrator of the Transportation Security Administration and Director of the Federal Air Marshal Service.
+Roderick "Rod" Allison is the former Acting Deputy Administrator of the Transportation Security Administration and Director of the Federal Air Marshal Service.

 Early life and education

 Allison received a Bachelor of Science in Psychology from Fayetteville State University in Fayetteville, North Carolina.
 He attended graduate school at Webster University's St. Louis, Missouri campus, earning a Master of Arts in Business and Organizational Security Management.

 He has also attended executive development courses at Duke University, Harvard University, and the Federal Executive Institute.

 Career

 Allison began his career in 1985 in the United States Army, serving for 13 years.
 His service included assignments with the National Security Agency in Fort Meade, Maryland, the 7th Special Forces Group in Fort Bragg, North Carolina, and with the US Army Military District of Washington.

-In 1998, Allison joined the Federal Air Marshal Service,when it was still part of the Federal Aviation Administration's Civil Aviation Security Program.
+In 1998, Allison joined the Federal Air Marshal Service, when it was still part of the Federal Aviation Administration's Civil Aviation Security Program.
 He later worked as a criminal investigator with the Office of the Inspector General, United States Postal Service.

 Following the September 11 attacks, in 2002, Allison rejoined the Federal Air Marshal Service and served as an assistant to the special agent in charge of the Washington, DC field office.
 Since then, he has served as Executive Advisor to the Director at the Office of Law Enforcement, Transportation Security Administration, and Supervisory Air Marshal in Charge, Field Operations Division, and Supervisory Air Marshal in Charge, Washington field office.

 In June 2014, Allison was named Director of the Federal Air Marshal Service.
 Much of his time in office was spent in dealing with dozens of scandals involving air marshals.
 In September 2015, Allison appeared before the US House of Representatives' Oversight and Government Reform Committee to speak about an incident involving air marshals who hired prostitutes and recorded sex acts on their government phones while working overseas.
 Allison testified that the FAMS had learned of the misconduct in June 2015 and suspended the marshals without pay in mid-July, vowing to the representatives that he was committed to making sure that "these individuals are shown to the door."

 Committee members from both political parties praised Allison for his response.
 Republican Committee Chairman Jason Chaffetz spoke in hearing, saying: